 Bronze is an alloy of copper and tin.
-While it is slightly more tonifying than copper it has a hard, flat feel.
-Bronze was used in some of the earliest acupuncture needles but fell out of favor when metallurgy improved and modern steel was developed.
-Bronze is used in bells and singing bowls and is capable of producing complex harmonic vibrations when correctly forged.
+While it is slightly more tonifying than copper, it has a stiff, flat feel.
+Bronze was used in some of the earliest acupuncture needles but fell out of favor when metallurgy improved, and modern steel was developed.

 The Physical Properties of Metals

-This chart gives a comparison of the physical properties of metals commonly used in the healing arts.
-It is of interest that the most commonly used metals for teishin (silver, copper, versus and gold) are also the most electrically and thermally conductive.
-The materials that are used in most modern medical applications (titanium and stainless steel) have the least electrical and thermal conductivity and the highest hardness.
-The last column lists the traditional ideas on sedation versus tonification and is given as a frame of reference for comparative purposes.
+The chart below compares the physical properties of metals commonly used in the healing arts.
+For example, the most frequently used metals for teishin (silver, copper, and gold) are also the most electrically and thermally conductive.
+On the other hand, the materials used in most modern medical applications (titanium and stainless steel) have the least electrical and thermal conductivity and the highest hardness.
+The last column in the chart lists the traditional ideas on sedation versus tonification and is given as a frame of reference for comparative purposes.